 As an imaginative deliberate contrast, the station at Hon Thom makes you feel as though you have just landed on a deserted desert island.

 Explore Phu Quoc’s dive sites

-Sea dwelling mammals such as turtles and dugong (a gentle giant closely related to the manatee) live here too.
+Sea-dwelling mammals such as turtles and dugongs (gentle giants closely related to the manatee) live here too.
 Phu Quoc is the hub for wildlife study in the Philippines.